Beliavsky/Fortran-code-on-GitHub/README.md

 [code-ans-qnm-share](https://github.com/SYLau/code-ans-qnm-share): computes quasi-normal modes of anisotropic neutron stars, by Vincent Lau Shu Yan

+[Collinear-Lagrange-Points](https://github.com/tstenborg/Collinear-Lagrange-Points): command line application demonstrating Newton-Raphson convergence on collinear solutions to the circular restricted three-body problem, by Travis Stenborg.
+Optional displacement of the collinear Lagrange points due to radiation pressure, relevant to small bodies such as asteroidal dust particles, is incorporated.

 [Commander](https://github.com/Cosmoglobe/Commander): optimal Monte-carlo Markov chAiN Driven EstimatoR which implements fast and efficient end-to-end CMB posterior exploration through Gibbs sampling, from Cosmoglobe

 [Compact Object Synthesis and Monte Carlo Investigation Code (COSMIC)](https://github.com/COSMIC-PopSynth/COSMIC): rapid binary population synthesis suite with a special purpose of generating realistic compact binary populations.
 COSMIC can also be used to evolve binaries with BSE in a python environment.